 The stress of working overseas in zones of special danger often results in PTSD.
 This disorder may occur after living through life-threatening events, such as being under rocket or drone attack, traveling in convoys where contractors are regularly attacked or where IEDs are placed, or witnessing the horrors of war.
 The disorder is characterized by three main types of symptoms:

 - Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares.

 - Emotional numbness and avoidance of places, people, and activities that are reminders of the trauma or experience.

 - Increased arousal such as difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered.

-I have represented many private military suffering with PTSD.
+I have represented many private military suffering from PTSD in their DBA claims.
 I have helped many receive quality medical care with professional counselors and psychiatrists.
-Without such help the PTSD symptoms may worsen over time.
+Without such help, the PTSD symptoms may worsen over time.
 It is important that contractors reach out for help with mental health professionals experienced with PTSD.
 The main treatments available are psychotherapy (talking with professionals), medications, such as antidepressants or medications to help with nightmares, or both.
 Every patient is different and unquestionably PTSD affects people differently, so a treatment plan that may work with one contractor may not work with another.
 Tim works hard at making sure his clients are paid DBA compensation quickly and accurately.

 Military contractors diagnosed with PTSD relating to their employment may qualify for DBA benefits for PTSD, including DBA compensation and psychiatric care.
 As a Ranger Veteran of the Army’s 75th Ranger Regiment, I understand more than many other DBA attorneys the effect that PTSD from working in such war zones has on workers, and I am known for fighting for my clients.

 For a free consultation about your PTSD claim, call me day or night.